-If the corporate tax rate was to change, the cash amount of Dividends and the amount of any franking credit would change.
+It remains to be seen whether legislation to reduce the corporate tax rate will actually be introduced and enacted.
+If the corporate tax rate is reduced to 28.5% from 1 July 2015, then from that time the cash amount of Dividends and the amount of any attached franking credits would change.